Free shipping on orders over $99

 Dosage & Usage Guidelines

-Proper dosing of mebendazole is crucial for treatment success.
-Dosing varies depending on the type of parasitic infection being treated, patient age, and specific circumstances.
-Always follow your healthcare provider's instructions, as they may differ from general guidelines based on your individual situation.
+Proper dosing of mebendazole for worms is essential for achieving optimal treatment outcomes while minimizing side effects.
+Dosage varies depending on the type of parasitic infection being treated, patient age, and individual circumstances.

 Standard Oral Medications

-For Roundworm, Hookworm, and Whipworm Infections: The typical regimen is 100mg taken twice daily (morning and evening) for three consecutive days for adults and children over 2 years.
-Some practitioners may recommend 500mg as a single dose, though the three-day regimen generally shows higher efficacy rates.
+For roundworm, hookworm, and whipworm infections, the typical dosing regimen is 100mg twice daily (morning and evening) for three consecutive days for both adults and children over two years old.
+Some practitioners may prescribe a single 500mg dose as an alternative for certain infections, though the three-day regimen generally provides higher cure rates, particularly for hookworm and whipworm infections.

 Alternative Treatments